Dundee F.C.: FPS ownership

 Throughout the summer leading up to the start of the 2013–14 season talks were held regarding a possible Texan based takeover with investments to be made of up to £650,000.
 The takeover was completed and former Director Bill Colvin was appointed as chairman to oversee this new board of which main investor Tim Keyes of Keyes Capital, Austin, Texas, appointed John Nelms to look after his interests.
 The 2013–14 season proved to be one to remember with Dundee clinching the title and promotion to the top tier on the last day of the season with a 2–1 win over Dumbarton.
 After a heavy defeat to Falkirk and a draw against Alloa, manager John Brown was replaced by Paul Hartley.
 A 3–0 win at Alloa for The Dark Blues and a 4–1 loss to Dumbarton for Hamilton Academical meant that Dundee were in the driving seat when it came to the finale.
-Dens Park was sold out for the game against Dumbarton when Christian Nade headed in the opening goal.
+Dens Park was sold out for the game against Dumbarton when Christian Nadé headed in the opening goal.
 Soon after, Peter MacDonald scored the second goal.
 The away side pulled a goal back in the second half and Hamilton Academical managed to close the goal difference with a 10–2 victory over Greenock Morton.
 But Dundee got the three points, and clinched promotion to the Scottish Premiership.

 Paul Hartley was quick in the transfer window for the following season, bringing in no fewer than twelve new players, to rebuild the squad for top-flight football, having already signed Greg Stewart on a pre-contract from Cowdenbeath and Philip Roberts who joined before the end of May.
 Released Hibernian players James McPake and Kevin Thomson were next to join, along with Alloa goalkeeper Scott Bain.
-Thomson was made Captain after signing.
-Simon Ferry, released from Portsmouth then returned to his hometown to play for Dundee.
-Paul McGowan and Paul McGinn arrived from St Mirren and Dumbarton respectfully, then attacking midfielder Gary Harkins signed for his third spell at the club on the last day of June, after also being released from St Mirren.
-A number of first team players departed, namely Christian Nade and Ryan Conroy, who both went on to join Raith Rovers, Gavin Rae who retired from playing and player-coach Matt Lockwood.
+Thomson was made captain after signing.
+Simon Ferry, released from Portsmouth, then returned to his hometown to play for Dundee.
+Paul McGowan and Paul McGinn arrived from St Mirren and Dumbarton, then attacking midfielder Gary Harkins signed for his third spell at the club on the last day of June, after also being released from St Mirren.
+A number of first team players departed, namely Christian Nadé and Ryan Conroy, who both went on to join Raith Rovers, Gavin Rae who retired from playing and player-coach Matt Lockwood.